-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three months ended March 31, 2023 and 2022 (expressed in Canadian dollars)

-13. Share Purchase Agreement
+11. Share Purchase Agreement

-On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from GCM Mining Corp. ("GCM") (now Aris Mining) all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
+On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from Aris Mining Corporation ("Aris") (formerly GCM Mining Corp.) all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
 Pursuant to the agreement, the Company will issue up to 59,115,555 common shares in the capital of the Company (the "Consideration Shares") to acquire all of the issued and outstanding shares in the capital of Medoro Resources International Ltd. (the "Transaction").

-The Share Purchase Agreement provides that the Company will purchase all of the outstanding Medoro Shares for a purchase price of US\$20,000,000 to be satisfied by the issuances to GCM of the Consideration Shares.
+The Share Purchase Agreement provides that the Company will purchase all of the outstanding Medoro Shares for a purchase price of US\$20,000,000 to be satisfied by the issuances to Aris of the Consideration Shares.
 The Consideration Shares will be issued at a deemed price of \$0.45 per common share.
 Upon completion of the Transaction, 100% of the Medoro Shares will be held by the Company.